wholeGenomeSequencingAnalysisPipeline/BacPipe/README.md

 ```
 Please not that in Step #5 "Add VirtualBox Code to the CMD" the CMD has to be opened with administrator privilege and the Virtual tool has to be closed.

-# Installation Requirement
+# Installation
-Both Perl and Python (2.7) needed to be installed to run BacPipe, normally pre-installed in most unix/linux and mac OS.
-If not, Python and Perl can be downloaded and installed via these instructions: https://www.python.org/downloads/ and https://www.perl.org/get.html respectively.

 ## An automatic installation script is added (but require sudo privilege)
 To start the script please type:
 ```
 ./BacPipe.v?.?.mac.run install
 ./BacPipe.v?.?.unix.run install
+Both Perl and Python (2.7) needed to be installed to run BacPipe, normally pre-installed in most unix/linux and mac OS.
+If not, Python and Perl can be downloaded and installed via these instructions: https://www.python.org/downloads/ and https://www.perl.org/get.html respectively.

 ```
 or for extracted folder
 ```
 ./Main.command install
 ```

 ## Detailed installation steps (if needed)

 The following Perl packages needed to be installed to run BacPipe: Time::Piece, XML::Simple, Bio::Perl, Digest::MD5, Try::Tiny::Retry, Bio::TreeIO, SVG::Graph and Excel::Writer::XLSX.
 To install them follow these commands:

 You need to install them as following: